Sweet Southern Pecan Tassies

-I order tins directly from Amazon because they arrive quickly and there is ample selection without breaking my wallet.
+I order tins directly from Amazon (like these) because they arrive quickly and there is ample selection without breaking my wallet.
 I have included a few of the designs I have purchased for this year as well as tins I have purchased in the past.

 The best is a tin storage unit that arrives with a dozen holiday-themed empty tins that are THE PERFECT SIZE for gifting.
 I include a poem thoughtfully written inside each card instructing the receiver to return the tin to my front porch once the cookies are eaten, so that this Elf (me :-)) can happily refill it for them again next year.
 Then, I easily store them in that handy storage unit.
 Whoever came up with this is genius.

 If you are like me, you receive LOTS of cookies and sweets.
 Tins keep them from going stale too quickly.
 Boxes are no more than cardboard which ultimately, is paper.
 Paper absorbs.
 I have tried boxes.
 I find boxes absorb the moisture from the baked goods and leave me with stale products in fewer than a day or two.
 After spending all of that money in ingredients and time in the kitchen, no boxes for me.
 I want to bake the best bars and cookies and nut tassies, and have them be delicious by the time my receiver digs in.